 - You need to create a profile.

-- Check the number of people the airbnb stay accomodates be specific if you are going in group.
+- Check the number of people the Airbnb stay accommodates be specific if you are going in a group.

 - The most important part is to read honest reviews of fellow travelers about the property listed.